kaamyk/ft_ssl_md5/ReadMe.md

 ### The method
 *From RFC-1321*.
+Note: RFC-1321 *method and implementation order look like differing* but they are not.
+The method describe the theory and requirements to perfom the algorithm.
+The algorithm process data by 64-byte chunck : the length appended at the end is processed last but is still append at the end of the input and the padding.
 #### Md5:
 **Step 1 : Bit padding**
 The message should be padded so that its length is 64 bits shorter than a multiple of 512 (bits).